srikanthv02/crawlingStack/README.md

 - .gitignore file is available.

 ### Steps to Build - Using Script ###
 - There is a shell script file called as build.sh, which installs node and npm for MAC machines, along with Git Clone and npm install on the path.
+Only pre-requisite is HomeBrew.
+Run the file as 'sh build.sh'

 ### Steps to Build - Manual ###
 - Install node and npm on MAC using brew install node.
 (In case HomeBrew is working)
+- In case of Ubuntu machines please install node and npm via
+  - sudo apt-get update
+  - sudo apt-get install nodejs
+  - sudo apt-get install npm
 - git clone  https://github.com/srikanthv02/webCrawler
 - cd /webCrawler
 - run 'sudo npm install'